intake/intake/docs/source/scope2.rst

 Wouldn't it be nice if you could declare your data and pipeline just once?
 Then you can

-- version control your data sets as you would for data
+- version control your data set descriptions as you would for code (and maybe data files)
 - share your data definitions with others, just by writing this prescription to any shared space
-- update all users of this data in a single place
+- update all users of this data in a single place, single source of truth
 - encode a set of transforms as part of a data-oriented processing framework
 - decide to load and process the same data but with different engines
 - automatically encode python statements into data decriptions